-Smart Vision School Dubai – December 2019 Update – Exclusive English National Curriculum school review, SchoolsCompared.com Visit, guaranteed cap on class sizes, new facilities, photography, Junior Dukes Awards arrive in the UAE – and SchoolsCompared.com Verdict 2020-21
+Smart Vision School Dubai – April 2020 Update – Exclusive English National Curriculum school review, SchoolsCompared.com Visit, guaranteed cap on class sizes, new facilities, photography, Junior Dukes Awards arrive in the UAE – and SchoolsCompared.com Verdict 2020-21

 “I came to Smart Vision School because of the huge potential here to build an absolutely extraordinary school.